The recored programmes are streamed on Thursday 4 and Friday 5 March at 7.15pm (UK time)

 The first livestream of Hans van Manen Variations went like clockwork: a masterclass of impeccable timing, brief and to the point commentary, and clear, intelligent filming.
 The company’s director, Ted Brandsen, offered a brief introduction in Dutch and English; former dancer and current ballet mistress Rachel Beaujean prefaced each piece with just the right amount of contextualisation.

 And then, of course, there was the dancing.

 Many companies around the world dance Hans van Manen, his blend of classicism and contemporary language, absolute purity of line and acute musicality, peppered with not a little mischief, creating universally appealing dances.
-Nobody, however, dances Hans van Manen like Dutch National Ballet, and in Variations, which covers six decades of the master’s work, they did him full justice.
+Nobody, however, dances Hans van Manen like Dutch National Ballet, and in Variations, which covers four decades of the master’s work, they did him full justice.

 The programme was made up of six pieces: a series of pas de deux – or rather, as van Manen prefers to describe them ‘ballets for two’ – sandwiched between works for three and two couples respectively.
 As well, we were served a short film featuring Hans van Manen, the performer; and what an expressive and engaging dancer he was!

 Adagio Hammerklavier is scored for three couples to a very slow movement from Beethoven’s Piano Sonata no.29 in B-flat major, Op.106.
 It is a work of utmost classical purity, yet with a subtle, undefinable emotional charge.
 In unison the white-clad dancers draw elegant lines, the women’s arabesques penchées like arrows pointing to the sky; the men’s lifts effortless.
 They dance with total concentration, and as the group breaks into individual pas de deux, each leaves behind an element of mystery, something unsaid.